selwynpolit/d9book/README.md

 # Welcome to Drupal at your Fingertips

-## A recipe book for Drupal 9 and 10 for developers
+## A modern Drupal quick reference book for developers

 ### Read it at [selwynpolit.github.io/d9book](//selwynpolit.github.io/d9book)